Close

 Associate Professor of Education

 Dr. Wangsness Willemsen’s teaching, research and practice are aimed at ensuring schooling better supports equity and wellbeing for students and educators alike.
 She serves as Associate Professor of Education and Dissertation Coordinator in the Department of Doctoral Studies in Education.
+Recently named a Fulbright Global Scholar, Dr. Wangsness Willemsen is on sabbatical for the 2023-2024 academic year, conducting research on climate change and education in Tanzania.

 Previously Dr. Wangsness Willemsen was at the University of Minnesota, where she taught courses in comparative education and narrative inquiry, worked on issues of educational equity and teacher training, co-led a study of adolescence and gender relations in Tanzania, and led qualitative research for a longitudinal, mixed-methods evaluation of educational initiatives in East Africa.
 Prior to joining higher education, she worked as an English language teacher and ELL coordinator in diverse high school settings ranging from urban, suburban and rural Minnesota to urban and rural Tanzania.